-You already know that June is a great month to pack up your camping gear, gas up the RV and head out to wherever the road will take you.
-But before you set off on that long-awaited family vacation (or couple’s retreat), make sure you’re playing it safe.
-June happens to be National Safety Month, so there’s no better time to brush up on safe (and not-so-safe) camping behaviors.
+You already know that fall is a great time to pack up your camping gear, hook up the RV, and head out to wherever the road will take you.
+But before you set off on that long-awaited family vacation or couple’s retreat, make sure you’re playing it safe.
+There’s never a bad time to brush up on safe (and not-so-safe) camping behaviors.

 Get Some Shade

 You might love getting some time in the sunshine, but too much sun exposure can leave you dehydrated, burned, or with heat exhaustion or heat stroke.
 Set up your RV’s shade canopy so that you’ll always have a protected place to sit while enjoying the great outdoors.
 And don’t forget the SPF: sunscreen is a must anytime you’re outside.

 Camping at the lake or river this summer?
 Play it safe by packing lifejackets for the entire family – then making sure everyone is wearing theirs.

 Even if kids are simply playing near a body of water, lifejackets are an important part of keeping everyone safe.
 And, of course, never leave kids alone in or around the water.